coolov/svgum/README.md

 # svgum

-A tool for gluing webfonts into SVG documents
+A tool for gluing webfonts to SVGs

 SVGs with linked webfonts [do](https://css-tricks.com/using-custom-fonts-with-svg-in-an-image-tag/) [not](https://graphicdesign.stackexchange.com/questions/5162/how-do-i-embed-google-web-fonts-into-an-svg) [work](https://www.w3.org/wiki/SVG_Security) in `<img>` tags.
 You will likely run into this issue when using SVGs from tools like [diagrams.net](https://app.diagrams.net/) in your HTML.